 Are there a large number of small rocks?
 Is the soil grainy or soft?
-I have good results making adjustments to the soil with a succulent and cactus mix that improves drainage to avoid water retention.
+I have good results making adjustments to the soil with a succulent and cactus soil mix, which improves drainage to avoid potential water retention.

 Check the absorption rate for the area where you plan to grow succulents.
 If the water doesn’t drain well, it can lead to soggy conditions— which spells disaster for succulent roots.
-The easiest way to check the drainage ability of the soil is by digging a hole and filling it with water.
-Dig a hole about 12 inches deep and wide.
-Fill the bottom of the hole with water and allow the water to drain naturally.
+The easiest way is by digging a hole, about 12 inches deep and wide, where you want to plant.
+Fill the hole’s bottom with water and allow the water to drain naturally.

 Learn how to grow and care for Haworthia succulents.